arun-kr-reddy/notes/cplusplus.md

     ```cpp
     mutable std::mutex m;
     ```
-- **linkage:** specifies till where is the visibility of a variable/function name
+- **linkage:** specifies till where is the visibility of a variable/function name (identifier)
   - **no linkage:** can be referred only in scope it is in
   - **internal linkage:** all scopes in the current translation unit
   - **external linkage:** scopes in the other translation units (accessible through the whole program)
 - **storage duration:** is the object's property that defines the rules according to which it is created and destroyed
-  - **automatic:** allocated at the beginning of the enclosing code block and de-allocated at the end
+  - **automatic:** allocated at the beginning of the enclosing code block and dealloced at the end
-  - **static:** allocated when the program begins and deallocated when the program ends
+  - **static:** allocated when the program begins and dealloced when the program ends
-  - **thread:** allocated when the thread begins and deallocated when the thread ends
+  - **thread:** allocated when the thread begins and dealloced when the thread ends
-  - **dynamic:** allocated and de-allocated upon request (like dynamic memory allocation)
+  - **dynamic:** allocated and dealloced upon request (like dynamic memory allocation)
 - **storage class specifier:**
   - **no specifier or `auto`:** objects declared at block scope or in function parameter lists with (default) automatic storage duration
   - **`register`:** auto variable with hints to the compiler to place the variable in the processor's register